Multi-scale Context-aware Network with Transformer for Gait Recognition: Experiments and Discussion

 \textbf{Salient Spatial Part Selection.} In order to better understand the positive effects of SSFL, we give an example in Figure. \ref{fig:part_selection}, where we set the number of selected parts as 8 for better visualization.
 We can notice that: (1) Directly perceived through the senses, SSFL tends to select parts with clear representation and complete appearance features, which are not affected by body overlaps and clothing occlusions, e.g., from frame 8 to frame 14 and from frame 23 to frame 25.
 In contrast, frames with body overlaps are less selected, e.g., from frame 3 to frame 7 and from frame 19 to frame 21.
-(2) For different groups, the selected local parts are various, which demonstrates the diverse focus in multiple heads of MHSA.
+(2) Various groups select a particular body part from different frames, showcasing the diverse focus in several aspects of MHSA.
+For example, the head in group 1 is selected from frame 18 while in group 3 is selected from frame 0.

 In this way, we can obtain high quality spatial features, which both remedies the negative influences caused by temporal operations and enhances the robustness of our network against occlusion variations.